 Over time, net position can serve as a useful indicator of a government's financial position.
-At June 30, 2022, the Academy's net position totaled \$(178,091).
+At June 30, 2022, the Academy's net position totaled \$(1,197,476).
+Total assets decreased due to decreased intergovernmental receivables due to timing of reimbursement requests and decreases in cash from operations.
+Capital assets decreased by annual depreciation expense.
+Total Liabilities decreased due to decreases in accruals related to GASB 68/75 accruals.